 This will be delivered, based on what matters to them and their individual strengths, needs and preferences.
 This happens within a system that supports people to stay well for longer and makes the most of the expertise, capacity and potential of people, families and communities in delivering better health and wellbeing outcomes and experiences.
-This is one of the 5 major, practical, changes to the NHS service model in the NHS Long Term Plan.
+This is 1 of the 5 major, practical, changes to the NHS service model in the NHS long term plan.
 It recognises that personalised care is central to a new service model for the NHS, including:

 This shift represents a new relationship between people, professionals and the health and care system.
 It provides a positive change in power and decision making that enables people to feel informed, have a voice, be heard and be connected to each other and their communities.

 Personalised care is about looking at the needs of the individual as a whole and working with them to prepare a care plan that suits their personal needs.

 There are 6 components to this:

 * If you or a family member are or have been a member of the armed forces community (including veterans) you may need advice on issues including:

 A personal health budget (PHB) is an amount of money to support a person’s individual health and wellbeing needs, as agreed between the individual and their local NHS team.
 The person’s health and wellbeing needs will be set out in a personal centred care and support plan.
 The plan will be developed by the person together with a health care professional.
 How the budget will be used to support the health and wellbeing needs will be set out in this plan and agreed by both the person and the local NHS team.

 A personal health budget can be managed in 3 ways, or a combination of these.